-And oh, yeah… throw in another $700 or more in income tax.
+And oh, by the way, probably $700 or more in additional income tax.

 What expenses can you claim?

-We’re going to get into a lot more detail soon.
+We’re going to get into a lot more detail if future articles.

-Do you have to write down ALL of your expenses on your taxe form?
+Do you have to write down ALL of your expenses on your tax form?